UDTRASTU - BA Translation

 From the onset of their studies, students are explicitly requested to engage meaningfully and regularly with their learning process, to critically reflect on it and use appropriate remedial strategies to solve any individual study skill or/and subject-specific problem that may arise in the course of their university studies.
 Personal development planning is a regular activity that students are expected to engage with in order to progress successfully and overcome the challenges posed by learning at university level, thus enabling themselves to achieve their full potential.

 During course induction and over the first few months at university, students are asked to critically reflect on university studies, how they must set up individual goals for each module, identify areas of weakness and strength and act upon those weaker areas, using various strategies discussed in class, with their peers and tutors.
 They are given opportunities of familiarising themselves with various learning styles and investigate what works best for them.
-This is done as part of the curriculum in a number of modules such as TR4001, TR5002, TR5050, TR6W01, TR6K50 and TR6P03 where students have to write reflective statements and reports in relation to their personal development plan.
-The following modules comprise PDP assessment components that are both formative and summative:
+This is done as part of the curriculum in a number of modules such as Describing Language, Translating Text and Culture, Managing Translation, Work Placement, Interpreting Skills and Translation Project where students have to write reflective statements and reports in relation to their personal development plan.

 All modules in this course allow for reflective learning, with a focus on personal development and enhancement of personal attributes.